alewdy/mongo-scrape-hw/README.md

 For a live example, see a deployed version to Heroku at https://glacial-oasis-46115.herokuapp.com/

 Downloading This Application
-To use this application:
+#To use this application:

 Ensure that Node.js, npm, and MongoDB are installed on your machine.
 For instructions, see the Technologies Used section below.

-Next, clone this repo to your local machine:
+#Next, clone this repo to your local machine:

-git clone git@github.com:stoversa/NYT-Mongo-Scraper.git
+git clone
 Open the repo and execute the following in the bash terminal.
 Doing so should install the application's dependencies: npm i
 Run the application from the command line: